2011 PhD (Management and Entrepreneurship) University of Glamorgan

 1998 BA(Hons) (English Literature) University of Wales, Lampeter

-Richard Tunstall is Enterprise and Innovation Discovery Theme Leader and University Student Education Fellow for the University and Lecturer in Enterprise at Leeds University Business School.
+Richard Tunstall is Enterprise and Innovation Discovery Theme Leader and University Student Education Fellow for the University and Associate Professor of Enterprise at Leeds University Business School.
 He studies social phenomena in venture creation, corporate venturing and enterprise education.
 He is a member of the Centre for Enterprise and Entrepreneurship Studies where he is Partnerships Director of inter-faculty With Enterprise programmes and supports student enterprise activities.
 He leads CEES discovery modules in entrepreneurship, venture creation and innovation which are studied by undergraduates across the University and at postgraduate level leads Enterprise Awareness for MSc Enterprise and Entrepreneurship and Enterprise Creation for the Management Division.
 He is Associate Editor at the International Journal of Entrepreneurial Behaviour and Research, County Vice President (UK) of the European Council of Small Business and Entrepreneurship and Chair of the Entrepreneurship Studies Network SIG (ISBE).
 He is frequently invited to speak at international forums, acts at Expert on entrepreneurship education for the European Commission and is Visiting Scholar at Aarhus University in Denmark.

 Before joining the University of Leeds he was Lecturer in Enterprise at the Welsh Enterprise Institute, University of Glamorgan, where the Global Entrepreneurship Monitor for Wales was conducted.
 In industry, Richard was project implementation and user engagement manager at a small fast-growth digital HR-solutions startup based in London, during its flotation on the Alternative Investment Market (AIM).